srsudar/dotfiles/README.md

 a new machine I'll add my fork as a submodule to this project.
 Until then, replicating my complete configuration will require also following the instructions for prezto as seen in the `README` in that repo.

+On that note, the contents of the `zsh/` directory here are mostly vestiges of the old oh-my-zsh environment.
+They are mostly dead and will eventually be removed or converted for prezto.